ctrabold/workstation/roles/lynis/README.md

     ReportWarning

-They take parameters like --test-no (test number) CUST-0010 The 'CUST-' prefix is mantandory ? for custom plugins.
+They take parameters like --test-no (test number) CUST-0010 The 'CUST-' prefix is mandatory ? for custom plugins.

 TODO Clarify what the difference between 'plugins' and 'tests' are